 “I ahhh … you’re not gonna believe this but I just killed a bird, a bird we’re going to be served as dinner tonight.
 This is horrible I know but it sounds just like your daughter, just like your fiancé.”

 “No,” they said, “it can’t be.”
-The were polite, they couldn’t imagine their host could do such a thing.
+They were polite, they couldn’t imagine their host could do such a brutal thing.
 “Describe her.”

 And so I did in great detail, the colors of her feathers, the size of her body, no greater than my hand, her sharp semi-transparent beak, the rainbow feathers that seemed to hover between worlds.
 I left out no detail, even though it broke my heart to say the words.

 “No no no, ” they said, “thats not her.
 It doesn’t sound like her at all.
 Now where is that dinner?”

 I knew what would come to pass: each one of them was destined to eat their share of this young, magical woman I had mistakenly, stupidly killed.
 She would get inside them, gather in their bellies.
 Then and only then would they be struck by the horror of what they had done.
 They would know that they’d eaten her and surely go mad with grief.
 I would sit there, seeing them feast on the meal I’d made and watch them go mad.
 What I had killed and cooked would shatter them to pieces.

 Then a voice inside me said: isn’t that just the job of a writer?

-Story is not always kind, it is a force that hurts, because the truth sometimes hurts.
-We hide its savagery from people when we serve it to them, make them think they’re getting something yummy that will fill their bellies and make the feel warm inside, but thats only the way into heartbreak.
-We are here to serve people, but its to serve them something that will crush their denial, liberate the bird within them.
+Story is not always kind, it can be a force that hurts, because the truth sometimes hurts.
+We hide its savagery from people when we serve it to them, make them think they’re getting something tasty that will fill their bellies and make them feel warm inside, but thats only the way into heartbreak.
+We are here to serve people, but its to serve them something that will crush their denial, liberate the hunting bird within them.

 We have to feed it to them carefully, sensuously, even though we know it settles in their bellies they’ll feel like they’re dying.